GiovaniValdrighi/template-readme/README.md

 # Files organization

-The files of the project are dived in the following folders:
+The files of the project are separated in the following folders:

 - `/docs`: documentation of the project.